tor-tut/hello-world/README.md

 # hello-world
 JJ repository

+Yesterday the world has become smaller
-Today the weather is nice so here is a shoutout to the world Somehow, alternate me has an alternated idea, which should give a different mood to the day
+Somehow, alternate me has an alternated idea, which should give a different mood to the day Tomorrow, the mood might be brighter